Jarred-Sumner/decky/README.md

 }
 ```

-But, to the bundler, the there are no decorators:
+To the bundler, there are no decorators.
+Zero-runtime.

 ```ts
 export class Person {